clayrobbins/SlowDAO/index.md

 High level there are a few steps we go through in getting to know a creator and making an investment

-<b>> Initiate:</b> We interact with a creator to understand their current footprint and income streams.
+<b>> Initiate:</b> We interact with a creator to understand their current community and income streams.
 We discuss how they could use capital to accelerate their careers and see if there is a fit.
 If there is, we generate a term-sheet outlining a proposed deal with a creator.

 <b>> Setup:</b> We assist the creator in the technical setup to prepare for an investment.
 This means (1) incorporating a business to represent the creator’s career and (2) a simple agreement to assign income related to their creative career to the company.